lmh34/lucy-herr-portfolio/flight_delay_prediction.md

 #### Modeling Details: Multilayer Perceptron
 <br>
-To develop the multilayer perceptron model, we selected the subset of numeric features with at least moderate importance values across multiple rounds of the decision tree modeling and logistic regression as input.
-Following data preprocessing, we experimented with the four distinct network architectures detailed in the table below.
+To develop the multilayer perceptron model, I selected the subset of numeric features with at least moderate importance values across multiple rounds of the decision tree modeling and logistic regression as input.
+Following data preprocessing, I experimented with the four distinct network architectures detailed in the table below.
 <br>
 <img src="images/261_mlp_table.png?raw=true"/>
 <br>
 <br>
-Ultimately, modifications to the network architectures translated only to minimal differences in average precision and recall values across the cross-validated sets.
-Architecture 3 (20 - 4 - Relu - 4 - Relu - 2 Softmax) was selected as our final MLP model on the basis of its marginally lower disparities between precision and recall for the validation sets against the train sets in cross validation as well as its lighter compute time compared to the more complex Architecture 4.
+Ultimately, modifications to the network architectures translated only to minimal differences in the average precision and recall values across the cross-validated sets.
+Architecture 3 (2 hidden layers of 4 units with Relu activation) was selected as our final MLP model on the basis of its marginally lower disparities between precision and recall for the validation sets against the train sets in cross validation as well as its lighter compute time compared to the more complex Architecture 4.
 <br>
 <img src="images/261_mlp_diagram.png?raw=true"/>
 <br>